oishik75/DCGAN/README.md

         --n_epochs EPOCHS(INT)                                               No. of epochs for training the model.
         --batch_size BATCH_SIZE(INT)                                         Batch size for training.
         --image_size IMG_SIZE(INT)                                           Size of the image to be passed to the model.
         --image_channels IMG_CHANNELS(INT)                                   No of channels in the image.
-1 - Grayscale 3 - Colour
+1 - Grayscale 3 - Colour.
         --z_dim Z_DIM(INT)                                                   Length of the noise vector to be passed as input to the generator.
         --features_d FEATURES_D(INT)                                         Base number of feature maps in discriminator.
 Each conv layer has a multiple of FEATURES_D feature maps.
         --features_g FEATURES_G(INT)                                         Base number of feature maps in generator.
 Each conv_transpose layer has a multiple of FEATURES_G feature maps.